lowang/rateable/README.md

 # Rateable

-Simple mongoid rating "plugin", stores rates in separate collection instead of embedding them
+Simple mongoid rating "plugin", stores rates in separate collection instead of embedding them.

+## Why?

+because I want my rates to be separate from rated objects, also it isn't common use case to access ratings so spending few ms to perform another query once a while is ok.
+Otherwise I would highly recommend embedding rates inside your objects, maybe using sth like: https://github.com/proton/mongoid_rateable/

 ## Installation